Escapement: Deadbeat escapement

-The Graham or deadbeat escapement was an improvement of the anchor escapement first made by Thomas Tompion to a design by Richard Towneley in 1675 although it is often credited to Tompion's successor George Graham who popularized it in 1715.
+The Graham or deadbeat escapement was an improvement of the anchor escapement first made by Thomas Tompion to a design by Richard Towneley in 1675, although it is often credited to Tompion's successor George Graham who popularized it in 1715.
 In the anchor escapement the swing of the pendulum pushes the escape wheel backward during part of its cycle.
-This 'recoil' disturbs the motion of the pendulum, causing inaccuracy, and reverses the direction of the gear train, causing backlash and introducing high loads into the system, leading to friction and wear.
+This "recoil" disturbs the motion of the pendulum, causing inaccuracy, and reverses the direction of the gear train, causing backlash and introducing high loads into the system, leading to friction and wear.
 The main advantage of the deadbeat is that it eliminated recoil.

 In the deadbeat, the pallets have a second curved "locking" face on them, concentric about the pivot on which the anchor turns.
 During the extremities of the pendulum's swing, the escape wheel tooth rests against this locking face, providing no impulse to the pendulum, which prevents recoil.
-Near the bottom of the pendulum's swing the tooth slides off the locking face onto the angled "impulse" face, giving the pendulum a push, before the pallet releases the tooth.
-The deadbeat was first used in precision regulator clocks, but due to greater accuracy superseded the anchor in the 19th century.
-It is used in almost all modern pendulum clocks except for tower clocks which often use gravity escapements.
+Near the bottom of the pendulum's swing, the tooth slides off the locking face onto the angled "impulse" face, giving the pendulum a push, before the pallet releases the tooth.
+The deadbeat was first used in precision regulator clocks, but because of its greater accuracy it superseded the anchor in the 19th century.
+It is used in almost all modern pendulum clocks, except for tower clocks, which often use gravity escapements.

 Pin wheel escapement

 Invented around 1741 by Louis Amant, this version of a deadbeat escapement can be made quite rugged.
 Instead of using teeth, the escape wheel has round pins that are stopped and released by a scissors-like anchor.
-This escapement, which is also called Amant escapement or (in Germany) Mannhardt escapement, is used quite often in tower clocks.
+This escapement, which is also called the Amant escapement or (in Germany) the Mannhardt escapement, is used quite often in tower clocks.